 - Try out Stitchfix, an online store that matches you to a style that’s perfect for you.
 The clothes are hand-selected by expert stylists and sent to you to try out.
 Keep what you like and send back anything that you don’t.
 There’s no subscription needed, so it’s a perfect way to update your style.

 You’ll know the exact moment you find the perfect outfit.
 You’ll just ‘feel’ it.
 Your eyes will light up, you’ll get a big smile, and you’ll feel great.
 It’s that one you should be sure to keep!
 You’ll be amazed at how something as simple as a proper fitting outfit can make you feel.

 Take Yourself on a Date

-For many women, fear of judgement holds us back from enjoying some experiences on our own.
-Things like going to a movie and enjoying a dinner at a sit-down restaurant are just a few activities we’re afraid to do solo.
+For many women, fear of judgment holds us back from enjoying some experiences on our own.
+Things like going to a movie and enjoying dinner at a sit-down restaurant are just a few activities we’re afraid to do solo.